May 27, 2023

 Gargamel groveling to Lord Balthazar.

 Behind the scenes, things weren’t quite so Smurfy.
-Monnickendam’s bid to match and possibly surpass The Smurfs resulted in failure, and his having bypassed Dupuis led to their dissolution of their relationship and the disbandment of SEPP International S.A. with licensing going over to Lafig S.A.
+Monnickendam’s bid to match and possibly surpass The Smurfs resulted in failure, and his having bypassed Dupuis led to the dissolution of their relationship and the disbandment of SEPP International S.A. with licensing going over to Lafig S.A.
 Further, his relationship with Peyo deteriorated quickly, ending up in lawsuits about the division of rights and money over The Smurfs.
 Dupuis came under new management in 1985 and after fulfilling his obligations to them, Peyo left in 1988 and attempted to start his own publishing effort, Cartoon Creations.
 Issues also arose between Peyo and Hanna-Barbera when he learned they were making moves behind his back; such as going forward with their veiled anti-drug episode, “Lure of the Orb”, meant to support then-First Lady Nancy Reagan’s anti-drug campaign, that he had expressly vetoed.
 Production on the show almost ceased right there until Delporte talked him out of it.

 Peyo’s hefty workload that persisted for most of his professional life began to take its toll on the artist, and his health was in steady decline.
 As a result, he loosened his grip on the show and allowed Hanna-Barbera more creative freedom, leading to the production of the controversial 9th and final season of The Smurfs.
 It was decided to move the Smurfs out of their village and to have them become stranded in time when they lost the magic key that was used to control their time crystals and Time Scrolls.
 As a result, they were jumping from period to period, attempting to find their way home while encountering new perils, new friends, and new foes (which were largely period-accurate versions of their established foes as their own ancestors).